 The next image shows an H.E.
 Ellsworth real picture post card.
 He did personal cards (like the next post card shown), but he also did some remarkable local Meadville, Pa. views.
 His studio was at 887 Market Street.
 There is a nice group of these views on our Meadville Post Card Page.

 H. E. Ellsworth was also involved with a company known as the World View Company.
 We’ve seen many views of houses that were nicely framed and the mattings say; WORLD VIEW CO., MARKET ST., MEADVILLE, PA.
-The image to the right, shows a fine example.
+The image above, shows a fine example.
 The image below this text, shows both the front and back of a photograph promoting the World View Co.
 It says: World View Co., H. E. Ellsworth, Manager, 375 Arch Street, Meadville, Penna.
 TELEPHONE 178-6 – Flashlight pictures made to order.
 Duplicates can be had at any time.
 The 1901 City Directory lists Ellsworth’s Photography Studio was at 887 Market Street.
 The earlier, 1897-8 City Directory lists Edgar H. Ellsworth, photographer at 375 Arch Street (which is the World View Company address on the promotional card).
 It looks like he either started out as the World View Company, or the manager of the World View Company, and then dropped it (or quit), and then used his own name, H. E. Ellsworth for the rest of his long, successful career.

 Images M18d and M18e have views of the fronts and backs of: (top left) a photograph post card from L. E. Hall, Photographer, Meadville, Pa., (bottom left) a small photograph from A. A. Martin, Photographer, 976 Water Street, MEADVILLE, PA., (upper middle) a small photograph from Gilbert & Co., Photographers – Opposite Post Office, Meadville, Pa., (upper right) a small photograph from D. C. Butchart, Old Post Office Building, Meadville, Pa., (lower middle) a cropped small photograph from J. D. Dunn, PHOTOGRAPHER, East Side of Water St., Meadville, Pa. – Opposite Dock St., and (lower right) a small photograph, that says on the back: Photographed at SPERRY’S NEW ROOMS, Chestnut Street, MEADVILLE, PA.
 It has a blue 2 cent stamp, also on the back.